franBec/pollitoDev/content/en/blog/2024-10-02-pollitos-opinion-on-spring-boot-development-4.md

 Sometimes you'll get lucky and find that the REST endpoint you want to consume already has an available OAS.
 But in case it doesn't, you'll have to write a representation of what to expect from it.

-For this scenario, I'm gonna be using the /users from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/) to get fake data about users.
-I was not able to find a OAS of it, so I made my own.
+For this scenario, I'm going to be using the /users from [{JSON} Placeholder](https://jsonplaceholder.typicode.com/) to get fake data about users.
+I was not able to find an OAS of it, so I made my own.

 _resources/openapi/jsonplaceholder.yaml_